10 exercises from Tally Rye to get you back into working out

 6. Dead Bugs – Lie on your back with your legs in the air at 90 degrees and your arms pointing towards the ceiling.
 If comfortable, slightly lift the upper back off the floor.
 Extend the right arm and left leg, extending both away, before bringing them back to the start position and then repeating on the alternate side.

 7. Lying Back Raises – Lie flat on your tummy with your hands by your temples.
-Aim to lift your chest off the floor, and as you reach the top range of your raise, extend the arms down to the hips and then slowly lower yourself back to the floor.
+Aim to lift your chest off the floor and, as you reach the top range of your raise, extend the arms down to the hips and then slowly lower yourself back to the floor.
 Bring your hands back to your temples and repeat.

 8. Explosive Star Jumps – A heart raiser!
 Start with your feet hip-width apart, and squat down with your hands touching your toes (or as low as you can go).
 Jump up into a star jump position, but make sure both feet come off the ground.